 We invite you to learn more about each award, past awardees, and nomination instructions.
 Nomination materials are due on January 31, 2023.

-For more information on the Faculty Excellence Awards coordinated by Central Administration (IDEA, IECA, ORCA, OTICA, UDTA), visit their awards and recognitions website.
+For more information on the Faculty Excellence Awards coordinated by Central Administration (IDEA, IECA, ORCA, OTICA, UDTA).
+President's Excellence Awards website.

 For more information on the James V. Griesen Exemplary Service to Students Award and the University of Nebraska Foundation/Builders Award for Outstanding Academic Advising, visit the Student Affairs website.